Australian Institute of Health and Welfare (2022) People with disability in Australia, AIHW, Australian Government, accessed 25 September 2022.

 Survey of Disability, Ageing and Carers

-Age groups who left school in more recent years are less likely to have left school before age 16, consistent with improvements in school retention for people with disability over time.
-Around 1 in 10 (11% or 12,100) people aged 15–24 who acquired disability before age 15 left school before age 16, compared with 3.6% (or 74,700) of those without disability (ABS 2019).
+There have been improvements in school retention for people with disability over time – cohorts who left school in more recent years are less likely to have left school before age 16.
+Around 1 in 10 (11% or 12,000) people aged 15–24 who acquired disability before age 15 left school before age 16, compared with 3.6% (or 75,000) of those without disability (ABS 2019).

 Figure ATTAINMENT.1: Proportion of people who left school before age 16, by disability status and age group, 2018